gokul2736/HALF_ADDER_SUBTRACTOR/README.md

 endmodule
 ```

-Developed by: M. KISHORE
+Developed by: Markandeyan Gokul
-RegisterNumber:24900763
+Register No: 212224240086

 **RTL Schematic**